Lost in the Woods: Music and lyrics

 "Lost in the Woods"'s production and instrumentation have been compared to the works of several musical acts who were popular during the 1980s, such as singers Bryan Adams, Michael Bolton, Peter Cetera, Elton John, Meat Loaf, and Richard Marx, and the bands Air Supply, Chicago and Journey.
 Johnny Oleksinski of the New York Post cited influences of country music, comparing the ballad to the work of singer-songwriter Carly Simon.
 Remarking upon the song's 1980s authenticity, Michael Ordoña of the Los Angeles Times joked that "[producer] David Foster may demand a DNA test", while according The Daily Nebraskan's Libby Schilz, its instrumentation "provides a grandiose, orchestral sonic landscape ... creating a soundscape reminiscent of Elton John and REO Speedwagon's 'I Can't Fight This Feeling'".
 Sabrina Rojas Weiss of Cosmopolitan summarized the song as a "mashup of every single sad rock song of the '80s we can think of".
 The Austin Chronicle's Kimberly Jones labeled its production a "melting pot" of influences, combining 1980s synths and instrumentation with "Nineties boy band choreography".

 The song's lyrics begin "Again, you're gone", and discuss themes about growing apart and feeling lost without one's significant other, who is on a separate journey.
 Confused about their whereabouts, the singer confesses "Now I turn around and find/ I am lost in the woods/ North is south, right is left ...
 When you're gone/ I'm the one who sees you home/ But now I'm lost in the woods/ And I don't know what path you are on/ I'm lost in the woods".
 Feeling "lost in the emotional landscape of a relationship" as described by Kristin Kranz of Hypable, Groff expresses "forlorn" sentiments such as "Who am I?
 If I'm not your guy".
 Groff sighs the line "You're my only landmark, so I'm lost in the woods', lyrics Jocelyn Noveck of the Associated Press described as "angsty".
 Erik Kain of Forbes pegged the track as an over-the-top "heartbreak ballad" about being "ditched by [one's] girl".
 According to Us Weekly's Mara Reinstein, the song's lyrics are tongue-in-cheek about pining another's love, while the Los Angeles Times film critic Justin Chang quipped that the singer "basically admits he needs directions".
-The Mary Sue's Jessica Mason observed that the ballad remains "a sincere expression of insecurity about a relationship and being left behind", despite such sentiments being expressed in a funny, cheesy manner.
+The Mary Sues Jessica Mason observed that the ballad remains "a sincere expression of insecurity about a relationship and being left behind", despite such sentiments being expressed in a funny, cheesy manner.